+b) Intangible assets

-(b) Intangible assets Intangible assets acquired separately are measured on initial recognition at cost.
+Intangible assets acquired separately are measured on initial recognition at cost.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and accumulated impairment losses.
 The useful lives of all the intangible assets of the Group are assessed as finite.

-on to Ind AS, the Group has elected to continue with the carrying value of all of its intangible assets recognised as at 1 April 2022 measured as per the Previous GAAP and use that carrying value as the deemed cost of the intangible assets.
+On transition to Ind AS, the Group has elected to continue with the carrying value of all of its intangible assets recognised as at 1 April 2022 measured as per the Previous GAAP and use that carrying value as the deemed cost of the intangible assets.

-Asset Useful life
+Useful life

-Customer List 5 years
+5 years

-Computer Software 3 - 5 years
+3 - 5 years